JudeA94/game-of-life/README.md

 # John Conway's Game of Life
 This is a React implementation of John Conway's Game of Life, a cellular automaton simulation that models the behavior of populations

+## About
+I built this app in my free time during my bootcamp at MakersAcademy

 ## How to use
 Make sure Node.js and npm are installed
 Clone or download the repository